 In this case, that SpaceX will ensure the survival of humans as a species and to inspire the belief that the future will be better than the past.
 He always gives his audience a reason to listen and engage with him.

-TAKEAWAY: Next time you are preparing for a presentation, think about this.
+TAKEAWAY: Public Speaking is not rocket science.
+Next time you are preparing for a presentation, think about this.
 Do not tell your audience WHAT you did, until you have told them WHY.
 It’s a classic mistake we’ve seen time and time again here at ConfidentSpeak in working with business leaders to improve their communication, speaking and presentation skills.

 2. Master the Art of Imperfection to Master the Art of Authentic Presenting